tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 Of course, it is normal that people argue and defend their points of view, to a certain point.
 We all do this to some degree.
 But if someone is truly incapable of decoupling their ego from their solution then it is impossible to have a meaningful conversation.
 Because the ego does not permit them to admit that they are not omniscient.
 So there is really no point in debating them.
 One is just wasting time and money.
 That is why, when I am looking for people to work with, I look at their mentality first.
 No matter how competent or genial you are, the 'mission' comes first.
 We are all smart people.
 But can we work together?

-A single individual with a huge ego can be avoided.
-They are often their own main liability and downfall.
-Unfortunately, if someone with a huge ego has achieved a hero status in a group their much harder to deal with and getting involved with them may be unavoidable.
+The hero status complicates all of this.
+Because if someone with a huge ego has achieved a hero status in a group they are much harder to deal with.
+Avoiding them is no longer an option.
 If the local hero has a loyal following, then that can even produce an organizational risk and you'll need to deal with their minions as well.

 *For more on loyality and heroics see [the Posse](/20/06/2018/Posse/)*